-We strongly encourage that no restricted data be stored on TTS supported websites, whether or not access controls have been put in place.
-Placing sensitive data on a public-facing site:
+We strongly encourage that no restricted data be stored on public-facing TTS supported websites, whether or not access controls have been put in place.
+Placing restricted data on a public-facing site:

 - Unnecessarily increases the complexity of the website’s security model;

 - Increases the risk of the restricted data being compromised;

 - In the event the restricted data is compromised there is potential that the entire site, not just the restricted data, would be taken off-line while the damage is assessed.